kevinolega/callcentertrainingtips/_posts/2020-06-05-resourceful.md

 Just sit down and spend time doing it.

-Little by little you can make progress and we're here to help you.
+Little by little, you can make progress, and we're here to help you.

 Go back to writing.